sam6tn/homeeats/docs/installation_instructions.md

 2. If you are using Ubuntu 16.10 or newer, then you can easily install Python 3.6 with the following commands: sudo apt-get update sudo apt-get install python3.6
-3. If you’re using another version of Ubuntu sudo apt-get install software-properties-common
+3. If you’re using another version of Ubuntu
+`sudo apt-get install software-properties-common`
-$ sudo add-apt-repository ppa:deadsnakes/ppa
+`$ sudo add-apt-repository ppa:deadsnakes/ppa`
-$ sudo apt-get update
+`$ sudo apt-get update`
-$ sudo apt-get install python3.6
+`$ sudo apt-get install python3.6`
-4. Check if pip3 has been installed by entering “command -v pip3” into the command line
+4. Check if pip3 has been installed by entering `command -v pip3` into the command line

 ## Clone the HomeEats repository
 1. Open the Command Prompt application on Windows or the Terminal application on Mac.